bmc/brizzled/source/_posts/2012-12-12-play-framework-less-vs-sass-recompilation-performance.markdown

 provide a similar capability.
 Indeed, there are more similarities than differences between the Sass and LESS languages.

-Both frameworks allow you to edit a CSS source (LESS or Sass) while the framework is running in development mode.
+Rails and Play both allow you to edit a CSS source (LESS or Sass) while the framework is running in development mode.
 When you reload your web site, from a browser, the framework automatically recompiles the LESS or Sass source, producing the CSS files that must be served to the browser.

 In Play, LESS compilation is *slow*.
 Extremely slow.
 It's also buggy, frequently producing JVM core dumps on my Linux machine.
+More on that, below.

 # Background